indeedhat/gli/README.md

  - allowing for setting booleans with true/false keywords
  - allow for boolean arrays
  - allow for an argument to be required, or not based on the other arguments provided

+ This repo is covered under the MIT licence